Alexhuszagh/autocom/README.md

 ## RAII

-AutoCOM believes that resource acquisition is initialization (RAII): that construction should initialize COM objects and destruction should free allocated resources.
+AutoCOM believes that resource acquisition is initialization (RAII): that construction should initialize COM resources and destruction should free allocated resources.
 To ensure resource management is tied to object lifecycle, AutoCOM includes the following features:

-- Smart-pointers wrappers for COM objects, removing calls to `AddRef` and `Release`.
+- Smart-pointers wrappers for COM objects, replacing manual reference-counting via `AddRef` and `Release`.
-- Thread-local counters manage COM library initialization/uninitialization in constructors/destructors.
+- Automated `CoInitializeEx` and `CoUninitialize` calls via thread-local COM instance counters.
-- BSTR, VARIANT, and SAFEARRAY have the RAII counterparts Bstr, Variant, SafeArray in the `autocom` namespace.
+- Wrappers for BSTR (Bstr), VARIANT (Variant), and SAFEARRAY (SafeArray) in the `autocom` namespace.

 ## Standard Template Library

 AutoCOM adds Standard Template Library (STL) container methods to Windows-specific containers, to facilitate use of COM APIs in modern C++.

-`Bstr` and `SafeArray` have interfaces comparable to `std::wstring` and `std::vector`, and are implicitly convertible to `BSTR` and `SAFEARRAY`.
+`Bstr` and `SafeArray` have interfaces comparable to `std::wstring` and `std::vector`, and are implicitly convertible to `BSTR` and `SAFEARRAY`, respectively.

 ```cpp
 com::Bstr string(L"This is a string");